4WD lined up on the beach at Waddy Point on Fraser Island

-It has beautiful pure white sand, turquoise calm waters and is a peaceful little spot in paradise.
+It has beautiful pure white sand, and turquoise calm waters and is a peaceful little spot in paradise.

 Platypus Bay is Fraser Islands Best Kept Secret Beach

-The beach has brilliant turquoise waters that lap the snow white sand and it has very few people that know about it or where it is.
+The beach has brilliant turquoise waters that lap the snow-white sand and it has very few people that know about it or where it is.

 Champagne Pools on Fraser Island

-Popular spot for sun baking, snorkelling & swimming
+A popular spot for sun baking, snorkelling & swimming

 View from the board-walk above champagne Pools

-Champagne Pools is a must see for anyone visiting Fraser Island.
-It is popular with backpackers who love to sun bake and swim.
+Champagne Pools is a must-see for anyone visiting Fraser Island.
+It is popular with backpackers who love to sunbake and swim.